jmcouillard/Stage/readme.md

 - **Events** : Add event listeners like you espect them to be (MouseEvent, KeyboardEvent or CustomEvent).
 This allow communication between different children levels of the stage.

-- **Textfield** : Textfield with color, size, font and aligne properties.
-A background fonts manager utility make sure that fonts are only loaded once, and saved correctly in memory.
+- **Textfield** : Textfield with color, size, font and align properties.
+Additionaly, a font manager utility (that runs *silently*) make sure that fonts are only loaded once, and saved correctly in memory. *Limitations:* there is not htmlText equivalent, or anything that allow you to mix fonts (ex. put a single word in bold).

 - **Websocket control** : Control your stage using a simple API with Stage-Websocket plugin.
 Available at [https://github.com/jmcouillard/Stage-Websocket](https://github.com/jmcouillard/Stage-Websocket).

 ## Dependencies

+### Ani

-You will need the *Ani* Library in order to use the *to* shurtcut.
+You will need the *Ani* Library in order to use the `to()` shurtcut.
 This library is used to tween properties (greensock-like).
 It make it pretty simple to do things such as :

 ```
 layer.to(1, "x:"+mouseX+",y:"+mouseY);